pypa/interoperability-peps/pep-0440-versioning.rst

 .. note::

-   Creating developmental releases of pre-releases is strongly discouraged, as it makes the version identifier difficult to parse for human readers.
-In general, it is substantially clearer to simply create additional pre-releases by incrementing the numeric component.
+   While they may be useful for continuous integration purposes, publishing developmental releases of pre-releases to general purpose public index servers is strongly discouraged, as it makes the version identifier difficult to parse for human readers.
+If such a release needs to be published, it is substantially clearer to instead create a new pre-release by incrementing the numeric component.

    Developmental releases of post-releases are also strongly discouraged, but they may be appropriate for projects which use the post-release